5 Benefits Of Kukui Nut Oil For Skin & Hair + How To Use It

 Image: Shutterstock

-An animal study found that kukui nut oil could heal ocular burns, regenerate corneal epithelium (a barrier to protect the cornea), and reduce inflammatory cells (5).
+An animal study found that kukui nut oil could heal ocular burns, regenerate corneal epithelium (a barrier to protect the cornea) due to its anti-inflammatory and antioxidant properties (5).
 Some of the eye drops contain oil, which is often recommended for dry eyes.
 Kukui nut oil shows a promising effect in protecting the eyes.
 However, more human studies are required to evaluate its beneficial effects.

 4. May Prevent Stretch Marks

-Kukui nut oil is a part of Hawaiian folk medicine and is widely used as a massage oil to prevent stretch marks and relieve joint pain (6).
+Kukui nut oil is a part of Hawaiian folk medicine and is widely used as a massage oil to prevent stretch marks.
+The massage oil also helps to relieve joint pain (6).

 5. May Help In Wound Healing